Updated: Saturday 9 January

+The majority of students will be studying online until at least mid-February 2021.
+Our Online Library is there to support your studies and should meet your needs over this time.
 We have increased the number of e-resources you can access and now provide you with access to around one million e-books, 100,000 e-journals, plus a wide range of databases.
-Whenever possible we are buying e-books rather than print to enable you to access the texts when and where you need them.
+If you are having problems accessing the materials you need online (eg books, journals and articles) - please contact us.

 We have also widened our services to support you working from home.
 These include bookable 1:1 support via Microsoft Teams, providing support on a range of topics including finding resources to improving your study skills.
 Our Ask a Librarian 24/7 online chat and email services remain available for whenever you need us.